vivekbopaliya/email-sequence-backend/README.md

 SMTP_PORT=465
 ```
 - Ensure your Gmail account has 2FA enabled before creating an app password for SMTP authentication

-- Don't know how to create an app password?
-Follow [this tutorial.](https://bestsoftware.medium.com/how-to-create-an-app-password-on-gmail-e00eff3af4e0)
+- Don’t know how to create an app password?
+Follow [this tutorial](https://bestsoftware.medium.com/how-to-create-an-app-password-on-gmail-e00eff3af4e0).

 ## Running the Application

 ### Before You Start
 - Make sure you have [Bun](https://bun.sh/) installed on your computer
 - You'll need to set up the frontend from [this link](https://github.com/vivekbopaliya/email-sequence-frontend)

 ```bash
 # Install dependencies